PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ![cpu-vs-gpu](http://blog.itvce.com/wp-content/uploads/2016/03/032216_1532_DustFreeNVI2.png)

-Like a CPU, a GPU has a hierarchical structure with respect to both computation and memory.
+Like a CPU, a GPU has a hierarchical structure with respect to both the execution units and memory.
 A warp is a unit of 32 threads.
 NVIDIA GPUs impose a limit of 1024 threads per block.
 Some integral number of warps are grouped into a streaming multiprocessor (SM).
 There are tens of SMs per GPU.
 Each thread has its own memory.
 There is limited shared memory between a block of threads.
 And, finally, there is the global memory which is accessible to each grid or collection of blocks.

 ![volta](https://devblogs.nvidia.com/wp-content/uploads/2017/05/image3.png)